 Get carried away with your favorite project.These mills suit a wide range of uses including beer brewing, chocolate making, and corn, coffee and grain grinding.
 Check out the different models for the one that's right for you.

 Crankandstein has been in production for over fifteen years, specializing in equipment on a scale to get your business or hobby rolling.

 As originator of the three-roller configuration for use in beer and chocolate production, these mills are the most advanced in their class.
 The rollers turn with less friction, which makes the feed more reliable, reduces wear on the knurled surfaces and bearings, and produces a better husk particle for more efficient sparging or winnowing.

-The plain steel of the Crankandstein rollers knurls more precisely and is tougher than the higher carbon steel of some competitors.
+The plain steel of the Crankandstein rollers knurls and reknurls more precisely and is tougher than the higher carbon steel of some competitors.
 While the competition may claim greater longevity based on theory, in a lifetime of actual use these mills are subject to foreign material that gouges the roller surfaces.
-With the brittle high carbon steel, the diamond pattern is more easily chipped away and less likely to reknurl back to the original diameter.
+With the brittle high carbon steel used by other brands, the diamond pattern is more easily chipped away and less likely to reknurl back to the original diameter.
 Further hardening of the steel only makes this long-term deterioration worse.
-The labor is free on reknurling your Crankandstein when you contact us for details and return authorization, and the whole mill can be inspected at the same time.
+Our mills are designed for maximum life spans and economical refurbishing.

 Here are some links to plans for setting up a mill with an electric drill or motor: